HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_remote_search.md

         imcl.exe -c
         ```

-5. Select **Roll back** and follow the prompts to roll back HCL Portal Remote Search.
+5. Select **Roll back** and follow the prompts to roll back HCL DX Remote Search.
 6. If you are running an external web server, restart it now.